uharaqo/kotlin-hocon-mapper/README.md

   - Kotlin extension functions for Typesafe Config
   - Object mapper: `config.extract<MyData>("path.to.mydata")`
   - Serializer: `MyData("foo", 42).toConfig("path.to.mydata")`
-  - Unfortunately, this project has been inactive since Jan 2019 (as of Oct 2019).
+  - Unfortunately, this project has been inactive since Jan 2019 (as of Sep 2019).
     It didn't work with the latest kotlin reflection library.